2010 No. 2960

 The consumer has the right to withdraw from this contract without giving any reason within 14 days from the conclusion of the contract or receipt of the contract if that takes place later.

-The consumer has the right to terminate the contact without incurring any penalty by giving notice to the trader within 14 days of receiving the request for payment for each annual instalment.
+The consumer has the right to terminate the contract without incurring any penalty by giving notice to the trader within 14 days of receiving the request for payment for each annual instalment.

 – The consumer shall not bear any costs or obligations other than those specified in the contract. –